Quantum Metrology with Delegated Tasks: Preliminaries

 is assumed to be a valid approximation, which is used to compute the error propagation formula

 where $\Delta^2 O= \Tr(O^2 \rho_\theta)-\Tr(O \rho_\theta)^2$.

 Critically, quantum effects can lead to an advantage in precision compared to the best classical strategies \cite{holland1993, huelga1997}.
 For example by initializing an $n$ qubit GHZ state, and encoding a phase $\theta$ identically on each individual qubit, then by choosing $O=X^{\otimes n}$, one calculates $\Delta^2 \hat{\theta} = \frac{1}{\nu n^2}$ \cite{toth2014}.
 The quadratic scaling in $n$ is otherwise known as the Heisenberg limit and is the ultimate bound in precision allowable with quantum strategies \cite{holland1993, giovannetti2006}.
-Classically it cannot beat inverse with $n$ scaling.